 What are the signs and symptoms of cervical disc herniation?

 A mild cervical disc herniation may not cause any signs and symptoms.
 You may have signs and symptoms if the bulging disc presses against your nerves or spinal cord.
 You may have any of the following:

 - Arm, shoulder, and upper back pain

-- Numbness, tingling, or a burning feeling in your arms or hands
+- Weakness, numbness, tingling, or a burning feeling in your arms or hands

-- Trouble moving your arms or using your hands
+- Trouble moving your neck or arms, or using your hands

 - Leg weakness and trouble walking